What We Do + FAQ

 The reality is most kids need improvement both on skill work and in the athleticism department, so they probably need a bit of both.
 But talk to one of our instructors, they will be able to help you on an individual level.

-My son trains at Ignite, does that help him obtain a spot on Cadets Travel Baseball?
+My son trains at Ignite, does that help him obtain a spot on US Elite Baseball?

 The straightforward answer is no, but there are some shades of gray.
 In that if you’re training at Ignite and we know that you’re good enough to be on one of our teams because of what you display in training at Ignite, that will definitely help you make a team.
 But when it comes to overall team selection, we can’t play favorites when it comes to selecting of teams.